sguitardude/csharpstandard/standard/classes.md

 A method invocation ([§11.7.8.2](expressions.md#11782-method-invocations)) creates a copy, specific to that invocation, of the formal parameters and local variables of the method, and the argument list of the invocation assigns values or variable references to the newly created formal parameters.
 Within the *block* of a method, formal parameters can be referenced by their identifiers in *simple_name* expressions ([§11.7.4](expressions.md#1174-simple-names)).

-There are four kinds of formal parameters:
+The following kinds of formal parameters exist:

 - Value parameters, which are declared without any modifiers.
+- Input parameters, which are declared with the `in` modifier.
+- Output parameters, which are declared with the `out` modifier.
 - Reference parameters, which are declared with the `ref` modifier.
-- Output parameters, which are declared with the `out` modifier.
 - Parameter arrays, which are declared with the `params` modifier.

-> *Note*: As described in [§7.6](basic-concepts.md#76-signatures-and-overloading), the `ref` and `out` modifiers are part of a method’s signature, but the `params` modifier is not.
+> *Note*: As described in [§7.6](basic-concepts.md#76-signatures-and-overloading), the `in`, `out`, and `ref` modifiers are part of a method's signature, but the `params` modifier is not.

 #### 14.6.2.2 Value parameters